UnbloktTechnology/nexeraid-examples/v2/airdrop-platform/contracts/README.md

 1. **MerkleDistributor**: The core contract that handles the airdrop distribution using a Merkle tree for efficient and gas-optimized claiming.
 1. **MerkleDistributorWithDeadline**: A variant of MerkleDistributor that includes a deadline for the airdrop claiming process.
+1. **MerkleDistributorFactory**: A factory contract that deploys new instances of MerkleDistributor and MerkleDistributorWithDeadline.

 The Merkle tree approach allows for a large number of recipients to be included in the airdrop while keeping gas costs low for both deployment and claiming.